Auto-Regressive U-Net for Full-Field Prediction of Shrinkage-Induced Damage in Concrete: Computational Framework

 \subsection{Shrinkage scenarios}

+We consider two fundamental scenarios inspired by recent experimental studies \citep{HAVLASEK_creep_2021,HAVLASEK_creep_2025}, which focused on drying shrinkage-induced deformation of 100-mm-deep unreinforced concrete beams with different drying configurations.
+Before drying, the specimens were moist-cured for one month to achieve a uniform distribution of the material properties and an advanced degree of hydration, consistent with the use of Portland cement.
+Furthermore, autogenous shrinkage is disregarded, as it was effectively compensated for by the moist-curing conditions and would have largely occurred before the commencement of the drying experiments.
+For these reasons, it is assumed that all material properties remain constant throughout the simulation.

+After four years of drying, the concrete beams exhibited significant stiffness reductions compared to geometrically identical sealed reference specimens: 12.5\% (top surface drying), 17.8\% (bottom surface drying), and 24.4\% (top and bottom surfaces drying).
+In \citep{HAVLASEK_creep_2024} this reduction was primarily attributed to tensile cracking caused by internally restrained drying shrinkage.

-To investigate the effect of the aggregate geometry in the drying concrete, we consider two fundamental scenarios.
-In the first scenario, the Representative Volume Element (RVE) is considered in the centre of the concrete beam and is exposed to uniform drying and the resulting shrinkage of the cement matrix.
-In the second scenario, the RVE is considered at the outer edge of the beam, and thus exposed to a non-uniform drying.
-The general characteristics of the microstructural model are described in Subsection \ref{sec:general_model}, while the distinctive details of each setting are elaborated in Sections~\ref{sec:uniform-simul} and \ref{sec:nonuniform-simul}.
+In the first scenario, the Representative Volume Element (RVE) is located in the centre of the concrete beam and is subjected to gradually increasing shrinkage.
+Within the RVE, the shrinkage of the cement matrix is assumed to be spatially uniform, while the aggregates—which impose internal restraint—remain volume stable.

+Conversely, in the second scenario, the RVE is considered at the outer edge of the beam, and thus exposed to a non-uniform drying, resulting in differential shrinkage across the mesoscale geometry.
+The distinctive details of each setting are elaborated in Sections~\ref{sec:uniform-simul} and \ref{sec:nonuniform-simul}.